 Fairly easy.
 Roads in São Miguel are usually in very good shape, with a main highway connecting the airport to Ponta Delgada, Vila Franca, and Ribeira Grande.
 Dirt/gravel roads are common but you won’t use them to get to most places (an exception is Lagoa do Congro).

 - Parking in Ponta Delgada.
-Can be a nightmare, especially between 9am to 6pm.
+The city center can be a nightmare, especially between 9am to 6pm.
 Ask your hotel for a parking spot.

 - Curves.
 Some sections of the island, particularly the north and east are extremely curvy.
 Slow down and don’t get distracted by the views.